 In saying this, the Yin Yang is not static.
 As an individual, you will change throughout your life.
 It happens to all of us.
 This will disrupt the yin and yang balance within you.
 This is where martial arts helps, as it helps bring you back to the aspects that need working on, whether it be physical, mental or emotional.
 A good instructor will work with you to get this balance right.
 We have been instructing for a really long time now and we have seen a lot of positive changes in many, many students.
 It is actually quite heart warming and a testament to the student’s ability to learn and adapt.

 The other part of our logo is the blue, red and white colours.
 Why?
 Because they are the colours of the Australian flag and we are an Australian martial art.
-Northstar Ju Jitsu, which is what we teach, brings together the best parts of all of the traditional martial arts styles.
-While some of the traditional martial arts styles were developed in another country, the mixing together happened here in Australia and therefore is an Australian martial art.
+Northstar Ju Jitsu, which is what we teach, immortalises the spirit of the ancient samurai in modern society.
+The program is a newer, evolved approach to martial arts and life relevant to our society and culture.
+Northstar Ju Jitsu integrates modern and traditional elements of Ju jitsu, into a holistic practice of self-defence, fitness and mindfulness.
+While some of the traditional martial arts styles were developed in another country, the integration happened here in Australia and therefore is an Australian martial art.
 We believe that it fits in with the philosophies above.
 Australia is a multicultural society.
 Australia embraces all of the traditional cultures and takes what works for a blended society (just like a good martial art does).
 Australia embraces people from all over the world, which is exactly what our classes do.

 Finally, does the logo look good?
 Of course it does.
 It looks so good that I am happy to wear it on my gi, caps, t-shirts and polo shirts.
 You can also wear our logo around as well.
 It will certainly add to your sense of style ha ha.